tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 * Abridged TLS Certificate ({?I-D.ietf-tls-cert-abridge}): This approach minimizes the size of the certificate chain by omitting intermediate certificates that are already known to the client.
 Instead, the server provides a compact representation of the certificate chain, and the client reconstructs the omitted certificates using a well-known common CA database.
 This mechanism significantly reduces bandwidth requirements while preserving compatibility with existing certificate validation processes.
 Additionally, it explores potential methods to compress the end-entity certificate itself, though this aspect remains under discussion within the TLS Working Group.

+* Trust Anchor Identifiers ({?I-D.ietf-tls-trust-anchor-ids}): This extension allows a client to signal a compact list of trusted root CAs using unique trust anchor identifiers rather than full Distinguished Names.
+This reduces the size of the "certificate_authorities" extension and helps the server select an appropriate certificate chain, especially when multiple hierarchies are used (e.g., separate traditional and PQ roots).
+This mechanism can help reduce handshake size and improve efficiency in hybrid or PQC deployments.

 These techniques aim to optimize the exchange of certificate chains during the TLS handshake, particularly in scenarios involving large PQC-related certificates, while balancing efficiency and compatibility.

 # Informing Users of PQC Security Compatibility Issues